LREN-physics/AxonalMorphology/README.md

 ## CONTENT:

 This package includes:
-   - The analysis codes used to process the EEG data
+   - The analysis codes for processing of EEG data
    - The analysis codes concerning the proposed model for estimating in-vivo microstructural features of white matter tracts

 ## DEPENDENCIES (not provided here):